demisto/content-docs/docs/howtos/integrations/long-running.md

 To access the integration over the listening port via the Demisto Server's DNS host, you would use (assuming the configured port is 7000 and http is being used) the url: `http://<demisto_dns>:7000`.
 This requires opening the port to external access.
 Usually this involves a firewall or security group modification.

-Starting with Demisto Server 5.5 there is an option to route the http request via the Demisto Server's https endpoint.
+Starting with Demisto Server v5.5 there is an option to route the HTTP request via the Demisto Server's HTTPS endpoint.
 This is useful if you would like to avoid opening an additional port (the long running integration's port) on the Demisto Server's machine to outside access.

 To configure a long running integration to be accessed via Demisto Server's https endpoint perform the following:
 * Configure the long running integration to listen on a unique port